jhayakrishnaKS/cosmetic-ECommerce/README.md

 ## ➡️ Hardest Errors

-🚩 Internal server error for Java persistence exception for date - Successfully resolved by converting the date format. 📅✅

 🚩 Internal server error Hibernate nested exception - Overcame the challenge by reworking on the modal mapping for smoother interactions. 🧩🔄

 🚩 Internal server error for deleting nested entities - Successfully addressed by adding the cascade type "ALL" for comprehensive entity management. 🗑️🔄